smiffytech/envmon/README.md

 Configuration for the system is through a JSON document, siteconfig.json, which is located in the server directory.
 The various sections of this document are described below.

+Note that this project provides a siteconfig.json.example as a template; siteconfig.json is listed in the project's .gitignore, so can be considered a private file.

 ### auth ###

 * useauth (boolean, default false) - use authorisation.